Country to receive normal rainfall till September: IMD

-The India Meteorological Department (IMD) Monday said that the country will receive normal rainfall till September.
+The India Meteorological Department (IMD) on Monday said the country will receive normal rainfall till September.

 In addition, 567 events of very heavy rain (115.5 mm to 204.4 mm in 24 hours) were reported last month, making it a month of extreme weather for many parts of the country, especially Konkan, Goa, Madhya Maharashtra, Uttarakhand, Jammu and Kashmir and Himachal Pradesh.

-Below normal rain is likely during this month over Madhya Pradesh, northern Madhya Maharashtra and Marathwada, southern Chhattisgarh and adjoining Vidarbha, Arunachal Pradesh and Punjab.
+Below normal rain is likely during this month over Madhya Pradesh, northern Madhya Maharashtra and Marathwada, southern Chhattisgarh and adjoining Vidarbha, Arunachal Pradesh and Punjab in August.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines